Forensic Science Sessional Appointment – Summer 2025

-The Faculty of Science invites applications from qualified individuals who are interested in teaching the following courses:
+The Faculty of Science invites applications from qualified individuals who are interested in teaching the following course:

 This course will introduce students to the various specializations of forensic science including forensic pathology; entomology; anthropology; toxicology; digital forensics; as well as DNA, blood stain and fingerprint analysis.
 The students will learn the theory and practices of forensic evidence identification and analysis.
 The course may not be used to fulfill the major requirements of any major or concentration in a forensic program.
 (3 lecture hours a week).